News

 • Cost: This is a free event, but spots are limited.
 Registration is essential and closes on Monday, 8th December

-Meet the hosts: Charlie & Angelica Arnott
+Meet the host: Charlie Arnott

 Charlie’s leadership in regenerative agriculture has been recognised nationally — he is a recipient of the prestigious Bob Hawke Landcare Award, honouring his outstanding contribution to land stewardship and community education.
 A renowned educator and speaker, Charlie is passionate about the connection between healthy people, healthy animals and healthy landscapes.